 The Child Development Co-Savings Act

 This Act covers parents of Singapore citizen children, including those employed as managerial, executive and confidential staff.
-An employee is entitled to maternity leave under this Act if the following three requirements are met:
+An employee is entitled to maternity leave under this Act if the following requirements are met:

 Eligible employees are entitled to absent themselves from work for four weeks immediately before and 12 weeks immediately after delivery for a total of 16 weeks maternity leave.
 By agreement with the employer, the employee may take the last eight weeks of maternity leave flexibly over the 12 months following the child’s birth – this translates to 48 days.

 The Employment Act

 Where an employee is covered by the Employment Act but not the Child Development Co-Savings Act, they are entitled to 12 weeks maternity leave.
 The employee is paid for the first eight weeks by the employer at the monthly gross rate of pay if she has:

 - fewer than two living children, excluding the newborn;